synnguyen/portfolio/README.md

 ![airbnbDashboard](https://github.com/synnguyen/portfolio/assets/168029185/fece8638-a6ba-4667-94cf-e958253a0f3b)

-### Project - Data Analyst Survey Dashboard- PowerBI (https://github.com/synnguyen/powerbi/blob/main/Power%20BI%20-%20Final%20Project.xlsx)
+### Project - Data Analysts Survey - PowerBI (https://github.com/synnguyen/powerbi/blob/main/Power%20BI%20-%20Final%20Project.xlsx)

 This is for my personal project, where I used real data collected from survey by data professionals.
 About 630 survey takers and discovers the gender, race breakdown, job title distribution, income, and level of difficulties at work, etc. are presented in the dashboard.